Dolph Ziggler: In other media

 Ziggler appeared on the November 3, 2009, episode of Deal or No Deal with Maria Kanellis and Eve Torres.
 He appeared on Lopez Tonight on August 9, 2010.
 Nemeth appeared in a 2011 episode of Silent Library alongside Chris Masters, Trent Baretta, JTG, Caylen Croft, and Curt Hawkins.
 Nemeth made regular appearances on fellow WWE wrestler Zack Ryder's YouTube web series, Z!
 True Long Island Story, via his own segment named 'Ask Z Heel'.

 On February 1, 2012, Nemeth debuted WWEFanNation's WWE Download and was the host of the YouTube series.
 The official WWE Download playlist on YouTube described the series as "Dolph Ziggler's sarcastic wit vs. your videos" and each episode consisted of Ziggler reviewing both viral and WWE videos.
-A new episode of WWE Download was uploaded every Monday until the show ended on January 28, 2013, after 53 episodes but returned for one time only on September 30, 2014.
+A new episode of WWE Download was uploaded every Monday until the show ended on January 28, 2013, after 53 episodes, but returned for one time only on September 30, 2014.
 In August 2013, Nemeth was cast by Max Landis to appear in the 2015 film Me Him Her.

-In 2016, Nemeth would appear in a series of ads advertising KFC. and 2017 In the ads, he dressed as KFC founder Colonel Sanders.
+From 2016 to 2017, Nemeth would appear in a series of ads advertising fast food joint KFC.
+In the ads, he dressed as KFC founder Colonel Sanders.
 The first ad notably had Nemeth cutting a promo on The Miz, who was dressed as a chicken.
 This led to a dark match where Nemeth, as Colonel Sanders, defeated Miz in a squash match.

 Nemeth began appearing on the Fox Business Network program Kennedy hosted by Lisa Kennedy Montgomery in 2017.
 As of 2018, he has appeared on the show 6-8 times.